wp-plugins/twitterrsswithrt/readme.txt

 == Frequently Asked Questions ==

-= How do I change the appearance of these tweets =
+= How do I change the appearance of these tweets? =

 You can control their appearance in the normal way using css.
 Below is an example that will give you the appearance used at http://maraboustork.co.uk.